workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 > **Please Note**: You may submit **batches of runs** at once.
 This greatly simplifies the specification of large sample sets.

-For this demo, we will leave the batch submission disabled
+For this demo, we will leave the batch submission disabled.

 scroll down